fomichov/store_method/README.markdown

  100
  ```

-This call returns new value calculated using size argument:
+This call returns new value calculated using degree argument:
 ```ruby
 user.friends_count(5)
  =>